oliveres/server-docker-monitoring/README.md

-# Raspberry Pi & Docker Monitoring
+# Server & Docker Monitoring

-## Hit the Star! :star:

-If you find this repository useful, please consider giving it a star.
-Your support is greatly appreciated! :pray:

 ## Introduction

-Introducing the Raspberry Pi monitoring solution using Grafana, Prometheus, Cadvisor, and Node-Exporter Stack!
-This project aims to provide a comprehensive and user-friendly way to monitor the performance of your Raspberry Pi.
-With Grafana's intuitive dashboards, you can easily visualize system metrics collected by Prometheus and Cadvisor, while Node-Exporter provides valuable information about the Raspberry Pi's hardware and operating system.
+Introducing the server monitoring solution using Grafana, Prometheus, Cadvisor, and Node-Exporter Stack!
+This project aims to provide a comprehensive and user-friendly way to monitor the performance of your server.
+With Grafana's intuitive dashboards, you can easily visualize system metrics collected by Prometheus and Cadvisor, while Node-Exporter provides valuable information about the server hardware and operating system.
 The combination of these tools results in a powerful and efficient monitoring solution that will give you complete visibility into your system's health.
-Check out the project and take your Raspberry Pi monitoring to the next level !
+Check out the project and take your server monitoring to the next level !

-This repository contains a `docker-compose` file to run a Raspberry PI monitoring stack.
+This repository contains a `docker-compose` file to run a monitoring stack.
 It is based on the following projects:
 - [Prometheus](https://prometheus.io/)
 - [Grafana](http://grafana.org/)
 - [cAdvisor](https://github.com/google/cadvisor)